 About the Rainforest Cableway Experience

-First thing's first– Skyrail in Cairns is not just a ride, it's a 90-minute rainforest experience and arguably one of the best things to do in Cairns!
+First thing's first– Skyrail in Cairns is not just a ride, it's a 90-minute rainforest experience and arguably one of the best things to do in Cairns for first timers.

 This world-renowned gondola cableway spans 7.5 kilometres over World Heritage-listed Wet Tropics Rainforest connecting Cairns (Smithfield) to Kuranda.
-It's an amazing experience and one of the funnest ways to immerse yourself in the beauty of this unique ecosystem.
+This is one of the easiest ways to immerse yourself in the beauty of this unique ecosystem and great if you are short on time or have mobility issues.

 Below are a few quick things to note to help you plan for your journey:

-- The Skyrail Rainforest Cableway departs from the Skyrail Smithfield Terminal, approximately 15 minutes north of Cairns.
+- The trip departs from the Skyrail Smithfield Terminal, approximately 15 minutes north of Cairns.

 - There are two stops along the way.
 Firstly at Red Peak and secondly at Barron Falls (total time 90-minutes including stops)

-- The trip finishes at Kuranda, where there are plenty of things to see and do (details below).
+- The trip finishes at Kuranda, where there are plenty of things to see and do.
 Alternatively, you can book a Skyrail experience from Kuranda and finish at Smithfield.

 - It's possible to book a self-guided combined activity combining the very popular Kuranda Scenic Railway.
 This is another epic experience in itself, offering a convenient and exciting way to return to Cairns.

 - If you're not taking the Kuranda Scenic Railway back, you can either return to Smithfield via a return Skyrail ticket or organise transport.
 There is a road between Kuranda and Smithfield but logistically, this is a bit tricky.

-- There is a dedicated Skyrail app that you can download for apple and android devices.
-This provides lots of features and and an audio guide to enhance the experience.
+- There is a dedicated Skyrail app that you can download for Apple and Android devices.
+This provides lots of features and an audio guide to enhance the experience.

 Booking The Skyrail Rainforest Cable Way Trip